kytschi/tengu/README.md

 # Kytschi's Tengu

-Decided to open source this monster.
-It's a very feature rich CMS written in Phalcon with other systems bolted on.
+One stop shop system for content management, customer relations, marketing and SEO, humman resources, project management and e-commerce.

-This is public for now just to illustrate to those looking at me for work the types of systems I build so I'd hold off actually using it till I get it into a more "generic" state for people.
+**This is public for now just to illustrate to those looking at me for work the types of systems I build so I'd hold off actually using it till I get it into a more "generic" state for people.**

 If you after a more lightweight CMS go with my other project https://github.com/kytschi/dumb-dog